 Painting is intensely seasonal.
 April through June and September through October are when homeowners decide to paint exteriors.
 Painters without a site miss the research phase entirely - when the homeowner is comparing options before they've made a single call.

-Most painters are running jobs 5–6 days a week and handling their own scheduling.
-They don't have a marketing budget — but they also don't have a referral pipeline that covers slow winters.
-A website that ranks in January is the only marketing that works while they're on a ladder.
+Most painters are running jobs 5-6 days a week and handling their own scheduling.
+They don't have a marketing budget - but they also don't have a referral pipeline that covers slow winters.
+A website that ranks in January is marketing that works while they're on a ladder.

 The Real Impact